Codes & Standards - Subscribe

 c) design basis accidents (DBAs); and

-d) design extension conditions (DECs) as a subset of beyond design basis accidents (BDBAs).
+d) design extension conditions (DEC) as a subset of beyond design basis accidents (BDBAs).

 Notes accompanying clauses do not include requirements or alternative requirements; the purpose of a note accompanying a clause is to separate from the text explanatory or informative material.